Headshot of Bradley Ditto

 How did you get into CS?

+Honestly, it took me a while.
 I've been an educator for over 10 years now in Allegany County.
-Honestly it took me a while.
-I taught across all the elementary grades, first through fifth.
-I was pretty good at it.
-But something was missing.
-Then I started doing STEM nights and working with after-school kids.
-Everything shifted.
+I taught across all the elementary grades, first through fifth, and was pretty good at it - but something was missing.
+Then I started doing STEM nights and working with after-school kids, and everything shifted.

-Here's what I realized.
-When kids really understand how technology works, when they see what's happening under the hood, they stop just taking it.
-They ask better questions.
-They start thinking like critics instead of just using things.
-They see algorithms picking what they watch.
-They ask if that's okay.
-That matters.
-That's real power.
+Here's what I realized: When kids really understand how technology works, when they see what's happening under the hood, they stop just taking it.
+They ask better questions and start thinking like critics instead of just using things.
+They see algorithms picking what they watch and ask if that's okay.
+That matters; that's real power.

-My work is really about this.
-Building understanding.
-But more than that.
-It's about kids learning how to think.
+My work is really about this - building understanding - but more than that, it's about kids learning how to think.
 What is AI really?
 What can it do and what shouldn't it do?
-How do we use it good?
+How do we use it for good?
 How do we think about it right?

-When I had my own kids my wife and I started these talks at home.
-We didn't say technology is magic.
-We didn't say don't touch it.
-We just talked.
-Like anything else.
-Tools.
-Humans made them.
-Humans put choices in them.
-And watching kids ask questions about tech instead of just using it changed me.
+When I had my own kids, my wife and I started having these talks at home.
+We didn't say technology is magic, we didn't say don't touch it; we just talked about it like anything else.
+Humans make tools, and humans put choices in them.
+Watching kids ask questions about tech instead of just using it changed me.

-I teach 4th grade now.
-Every day I try to bring that same asking and questioning.
-I want my kids to know they're not stuck.
-They can ask things.
-They can think about this stuff.
+I teach 4th grade now, and every day I try to bring that same habit of questioning to the classroom.
+I want my kids to know that they're not stuck; they can ask things, they can think about this stuff.
 They matter.

 What are some successes and challenges that you've experienced?

 I still speak at after-school programs and libraries.
 I wrote a book on teachers and AI that's on OER Commons, “Educating With AI_ Empowering Teachers, Elevating Students”.
-It came out in 2024.
-Parts are already old.
-That tells you something.
-The AI field moves really fast.
+It came out in 2024, and parts are already old.
+That tells you something - the AI field moves really fast!

 On the hard stuff: Time is the real problem.
 I'm doing lots of things.
-It's easy to say yes to everything.
-But spreading too thin doesn't work.
-I'm learning.
-Doing fewer things with your whole heart is better.
-Better than doing everything halfway.
-The work needs you there.
-The kids need you there.
-All of you.
+It's easy to say yes to everything, but spreading too thin doesn't work.
+I'm learning that doing fewer things with your whole heart is better than doing everything halfway.
+The work needs you there; the kids need you there - all of you.

 What do you find compelling about computer science?

 That's why I care about kids understanding AI.
-Not building it yet.
-That comes later if they want.
-But understanding what it is.
-What can it do and what can't?
+Not building it, yet - that comes later if they want - but understanding what it is.
+What can it do and what can't it?
 Who made it and why?
 What kind of problems are in it?
 What does using it the right way look like?

 What's going well for you?
 What are you excited about?

-I want to learn from them.
-I do.
-But I have things to say too.
-My view from the classroom matters.
-My view from rural areas matters.
-That's how we all get better.
-We sit and say, here's what I learned, here's where I'm stuck, what do you see where you are?
+I want to learn from them, I do, but I have things to say too.
+My view from the classroom matters; my view from rural areas matters, and the way we all get better is sitting down together and saying, ‘Here's what I learned, here's where I'm stuck.
+What do you see where you are?’

-Right now I'm bringing all this into my classroom.
-My 4th graders.
+Right now, I'm bringing all this into my 4th grade classroom.
 What is AI?
 What does it do?
 How do we think about it right?
-Not building it.
-Understanding it.
-Asking about it.
-Thinking it through.
+Not building it - understanding it, asking about it, thinking it through.

 And honestly I'm excited and worried both.
-AI could be amazing.
-We don't know yet.
-But that's exactly why I do this.
+AI could be amazing; we don't know yet.
+But that's exactly why I do this!
 I want kids ready.
-I want them to see these tools as things people made.
-Things with choices in them.
-Things with values in them.
-Things that could be great or could go wrong.
+I want them to see these tools as things people made, things with choices and values in them, things that could be great or could go wrong.
 I want them ready to ask what matters.

 Any advice or resources to share?
 What would you like to see more of?